adrian-vasile-constantin/ODBC-GUI-Client/README.md

 ```sh
 python -m pip install PySide6 Traits pyodbc keyring crc
 ```
-You may want to check the option to add python to the PATH environment variable, during installation of python. `pip` command often recommends setting up a virtual environment for the above installation, but I always found it easier to use the direct installation, and running the `pip` command above as Administrator for this purpose.
+You may want to check the option to add python to the PATH environment variable, during installation of python. `pip` command (`python -m pip`) often recommends setting up a virtual environment for the above installation, but I always found it easier to use the direct installation, and running the `pip` command above as Administrator for this purpose.

 On Linux systems (not implemented) using the distribution packages is preferred over the python `pip` packages.
 For example if your distribution uses rpms:
 ```sh